 This post may contain affiliate links.
 Please read our disclosure policy.

-My Walnut Basil Pesto recipe is a rich and flavorful sauce made with tons of fresh basil, Parmesan cheese and crunchy walnuts.
+My Walnut Pesto recipe is a rich and flavorful sauce made with tons of fresh basil, Parmesan cheese and crunchy walnuts.
 It tastes incredible on pastas, pizzas or sandwiches or just spread on a crusty piece of bread.

-How to Make Walnut Basil Pesto Sauce
+How to Make Walnut Pesto

 - Use the freshest ingredients.
 Don’t let your basil sit around or it will turn brown on you.
 Pick up your fresh herbs as close to the day you plan on making your pesto as possible.

 - Use a good quality EVOO.
 When it comes to extra virgin olive oil, not all bottles are created equal.
 Choose a dark glass bottle or tin, and reach for the bottles made in the US with a USDA seal of approval.
-Be sure to check the best by date. (source)
+Be sure to check the best by date.

 My homemade Walnut Basil Pesto recipe has a variety of uses – spread it on sandwiches, as a sauce on pizzas, top chicken and coat pastas!
 It makes a fabulous bread dip too.
 Whichever way you use it, this Basil Walnut Pesto Recipe is a guaranteed hit!